wieluk/psychopy_linux_installer/README.md

 Dependencies for PsychoPy and for building Python/WxPython are installed via package manager.

-**Warning**: Removing dependencies can affect other applications.
+**⚠ Warning ⚠**: Removing dependencies can affect other applications.
 If you’re unsure, do not touch them.

 <details>
   <summary>Uninstall dependencies by package manager</summary>